Mold Removal in Oak Hill, WV West Virginia 25901

 Call 1-888-217-6019 now.

 - A sour smell.
 It's a unique smell.
-Even if it's impossible to detect anything, you know it's there.
+Even if you don't see anything, you still know it's there.

-- Visual Microbial Growth.
-Dark splotches on the walls, ceiling, floors, or baseboards.
-Splotches on the ceiling may be a sign of a leaky roof or a burst pipe or condensation in ductwork.
-Dark patches or the appearance of brown or black mold that are visible on the walls may indicate a cracked or burst pipe behind the drywall.
-This may be a slow leak, but the damage can only become worse.
+- Visible Microbial Growth.
+Dark splotches on the walls, ceiling floors or baseboards.
+Spots in the ceiling may indicate a leaking roof or burst pipe or condensation in ductwork.
+Dark spots or dark brown or black mold on the walls may suggest cracks or burst pipe in the drywall.
+This may be an ongoing leak, however the damage will only increase.

-- Soft Moist Spots on the floors, walls or Ceiling.
-This might be a sign that microbial growth is present.
-The mold may not be visible right now, but it could be hiding behind the drywall or on the supporting studs, beneath the floors, or in the roof of your home.
+- Soft moist areas on the Floors, Walls or Ceiling.
+This might suggest that there is microbial growth is occurring.
+Mold may have not been visible at this point however it may be behind the drywall, on the supportive studs, under floors, or in the attic of your home.

 -

-A constant cough, headache or nausea or being sick only in home or in certain places.
+The constant headaches, coughing and nausea or being sick only you are at home or in certain spaces.
 These symptoms that persist may indicate mold may be present.
-The four groups that are most vulnerable to mold-related illnesses are:
+The 4 groups most susceptible to mold-related illnesses are:

 - Children